AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/salesRule-labels-upgrade-from-versions-under-2.4.5.md

 The **[!UICONTROL salesRules]** label staging functionality was introduced in Adobe Commerce [2.4.5](/docs/commerce-operations/release/notes/adobe-commerce/2-4-5.html).
 The change may potentially lead to issues when you upgrade from Adobe Commerce < 2.4.5 to any version >= 2.4.5.
 After the upgrade, there is a possibility that **[!UICONTROL salesRules]** labels are mismatched.
-To address the problem a patch should be applied right after the upgrade to a newer Adobe Commerce version.
+To address the problem, a patch should be applied right after the upgrade to a newer Adobe Commerce version.

 ## Affected products and versions